ChristosBaboulis/react-redux-app/README.md

 - Created selectors for unresolved bugs and bugs assigned to users
 - Configured Redux store using Redux Toolkit
 - Refactored and documented the code
+- Added Babel and configured Webpack to support modern JavaScript (ES6+)